canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

-# Getting Started with Ubuntu Pro Client
+# Getting started with Ubuntu Pro Client

-The Ubuntu Pro Client (`pro`) provides a simple mechanism for viewing, enabling and disabling offerings from Canonical on their system.
+The Ubuntu Pro Client (`pro`) provides a simple mechanism for viewing, enabling and disabling offerings from Canonical on your system.
 In this tutorial we will cover the base `pro` commands that allow you to successfully manage the offering on your machine.

 ## Prerequisites

-On this tutorial, you will use [Multipass](https://multipass.run/) virtual machines (VM).
+In this tutorial, you will use [Multipass](https://multipass.run/) virtual machines (VM).

 We have chosen Multipass for this tutorial because it allows us to easily launch VMs while not requiring any complicated setup for the tool.